CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 The full script for slurm scheduler can be found in the `raw_data` folder.
 Before running it, add your own e-mail address to the `--mail-user` option (or delete the line entirely if you don't want an e-mail notification when the job completes).

-When you're ready, you can execute the script by entering `sbatch fastqc_dump_xanadu.sh` in the terminal.
+When you're ready, you can execute the script by entering `sbatch fastq_dump_xanadu.sh` in the terminal.
 This submits the job to the SLURM scheduler.

 Once the job is completed the folder structure will look like this: